 Japanese cuisine has a long history of delicious vegetarian dishes.
 Why not try these amazing recipes at home?

-The exciting flavors of ginger and sweet soy sauce inspire experimentation and almost limitless mouth-watering creations!
+The exciting flavors of ginger and sweet soy sauce inspire experimentation and limitless mouth-watering creations!

 The sumo wrestler's main meal forms a delicious ritual that brings diners together.
 It's easy to make and tastes richer and deeper the longer it cooks.